SVP, Corporate Communications

 According to IDC Research, uptake in SRP will grow rapidly, with more than a 10 percent annual growth every year through 2013.
 By then, the global SRP market will exceed US$3 billion.
 NetSuite’s established customer base and value added reseller (VAR) footprint in Europe indicate a strong regional demand for cloud computing professional services solutions.

-Services organisations today contend with fierce competition, global expansion challenges, intense cost reduction pressures and ever growing demands for better services from clients.
-In order to survive and thrive, especially in today’s economic environment, services organisations have to find ways to improve productivity and efficiency, provide better services to clients, gain more agility and stay nimble while reducing costs.
+Services organizations today contend with fierce competition, global expansion challenges, intense cost reduction pressures and ever growing demands for better services from clients.
+In order to survive and thrive, especially in today’s economic environment, services organizations have to find ways to improve productivity and efficiency, provide better services to clients, gain more agility and stay nimble while reducing costs.

-NetSuite’s PSA and SRP solutions provide services organisations with end-to-end, automated management of the entire services lifecycle allowing them to quickly realise benefits by abandoning archaic software systems, ad hoc spreadsheets and email lists to manage critical client projects.
+NetSuite’s PSA and SRP solutions provide services organizations with end-to-end, automated management of the entire services lifecycle allowing them to quickly realize benefits by abandoning archaic software systems, ad hoc spreadsheets and email lists to manage critical client projects.
 For the first time services companies can fully take advantage of the dramatic cost savings, service delivery improvement and productivity benefits of cloud computing.